spookyMilly/millyscript/README.md

 ### Fonts

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load the Google font "Playfair Display" as well as "Bodoni Moda" as variable fonts.
+This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load the Google font "Mulish" as a variable font.

 ### To dos
 There are some things I would like to improve on my website: